Getting fit for skiing and staying in top ski shape

 1 Work on your aerobic fitness

 Walk, bike, jog, dance, swim, paddleboard, water ski – just do at least 20 minutes daily of aerobic exercise.
-This improve heart health, burns calories, creates blaance and core strength, and tones muscles all over…
+This improves heart health, burns calories, creates blaance and core strength, and tones muscles all over…

 2 Eat great, lose weight

 You are what you eat, and despite all the exercise in the world, your food consumption determines 80% of your body composition.
 So eat close to the source, low sugar, high fruit and veggies, complex carbs, lean proteins, drink plenty ofH20, and don’t eat too much fatty food or processed food.
-No more sugary sodas and fruit juices, high fructose corn syrup, watch out for hidden sugar in spaghetti sauce, OJ, cereals, yogurt, jams, jellies… the list goes on.
-Eat clean, you will feel better, look leaner and perform with more pure energy!!
+No more sugary sodas and fruit juices, no high fructose corn syrup, watch out for hidden sugar in spaghetti sauce, OJ, cereals, granola, yogurt, jams, jellies… the list goes on.
+Eat clean, you will feel better, look leaner, perform with more pure energy and recover more quickly!!

 3 Strengthen those quads baby